 It can be even tougher to accept feedback than it is to give it.
 It’s never easy to hear that your idea, behavior, or effort didn’t have the desired effect or wasn’t well received.

 When you’re given negative feedback, you may feel wronged, misjudged, or just plain uncomfortable.
 It can be hard to listen closely or find a good response on the fly.
-It can be difficult to know when it’s appropriate to comment, and even if you don’t speak, your facial expressions or body may not be helpful to you.
+It can be difficult to know when it’s appropriate to comment, and even if you don’t speak, your facial expressions or body language may not be helpful to you.

 So how can you make the experience more productive?